apache/mesos/docs/upgrades.md

     the `LIBPROCESS_SSL_REQUIRE_CERT` option is set to true.

 <a name="1-9-x-configurable-ipc"></a>

 * The Mesos containerizer now supports configurable IPC namespace and /dev/shm.
 Container can be configured to have a private IPC namespace and /dev/shm or share them from its parent via the field `LinuxInfo.ipc_mode`, and the size of its private /dev/shm is also configurable via the field `LinuxInfo.shm_size`.
 Operators can control whether it is allowed to share host's IPC namespace and /dev/shm with top level containers via the agent flag `--disallow_sharing_agent_ipc_namespace`, and specify the default size of the /dev/shm for the container which has a private /dev/shm via the agent flag `--default_container_shm_size`.

+<a name="1-9-x-update-quota"></a>

+* The `SET_QUOTA` and `REMOVE QUOTA` master calls are deprecated in favor of a new `UPDATE_QUOTA` master call.

+<a name="#1-9-x-quota-guarantees"></a>

+* Prior to Mesos 1.9, the quota related APIs only exposed quota "guarantees" which ensured a minimum amount of resources would be available to a role.
+Setting guarantees also set implicit quota limits.
+In Mesos 1.9+, quota limits are now exposed directly.
+  * Quota guarantees are now deprecated in favor of using only quota limits.
+Enforcement of quota guarantees required that Mesos holds back enough resources to meet all of the unsatisfied quota guarantees.
+Since Mesos is moving towards an optimistic offer model (to improve multi-role / multi- scheduler scalability, see MESOS-1607), it will become no longer possible to enforce quota guarantees by holding back resources.
+In such a model, quota limits are simple to enforce, but quota guarantees would require a complex "effective limit" propagation model to leave space for unsatisfied guarantees.
+  * For these reasons, quota guarantees, while still functional in Mesos 1.9, are now deprecated.
+A combination of limits and priority based preemption will be simpler in an optimistic offer model.

 ## Upgrading from 1.7.x to 1.8.x ##